matthewfcarlson/openclicker/README.md

 ### Presenter

 The presenter runs on a laptop (or perhaps iPad) and shows visuals.
-It is authorative and determines state.
+It is authoritative and determines state.
 Remotes can have some internal logic but most processing happens on the server.

 It is a nodeJS server serving a vueJS/vite webapp.